Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning: Homophily-Heterophily and the Role of the Task

 \subsection{Belief: Different Classes Imply Different Features}

 In the previous section, we deliberately ignored the interplay between a node's features and its class label, which is induced by the task at hand.
-The reason is that we wanted to clarify the distinction with another, more subtle, and problematic belief: nodes belonging from different classes should have different (to be read as separable) feature distributions.
-Under this assumption, it is also implicit that class homophily will imply feature homophily.
+The reason is that we wanted to clarify the distinction with another, more subtle, and problematic belief: nodes belonging to different classes should have different (\textit{i.e.}, separable) feature distributions.
+Under this assumption, class homophily implies feature homophily.

-Such an assumption is often key in arguments supporting the belief of Section \ref{subsec:homo-hetero}.
+Such an assumption is often key in arguments supporting the belief of Section~\ref{subsec:homo-hetero}.
 Indeed, if nodes of different classes have different feature distributions, then applying a local message-passing iteration to a highly class-homophilic graph should ``preserve the distance'' between node embeddings of different classes.
-On the contrary, in a heterophilic setting, a graph convolution would mix information coming from different feature distributions, which may be detrimental to performances.
+On the contrary, in a heterophilic setting, a graph convolution would mix information coming from different feature distributions, which may be detrimental to performance.

 The logic is not incorrect per-se, but our key counterargument is the following: if different classes imply different feature distributions, why would one need to apply a DGN rather than a simple MLP?
 In other words, \textbf{either there is a very strong assumption} that the task does not depend on the topological information, or the feature-class distributions induced by the task allow us to somehow take a shortcut in terms of learned function, neglecting the role that the topology might have.
+Note that this discussion is irrespective of the denoising/regularizing effects of DGNs in semi-supervised scenarios compared to MLPs \citep{hoang_revisiting_2021,errica_class_2023}.

 It appears therefore necessary to consider less trivial and more fine-grained scenarios, where the feature distributions of different classes partially or totally overlap, the topology has a key role in the task definition, and topological properties induce a positive/negative effect on the performance of message-passing models as done, for instance, in recent works \citep{castellana_investigating_2023,zheng_missing_2024}.